amissine/ali/README.md

 When an order is canceled right after is has been created (lines 86, 87), it may not get executed.

-And here's and example of Bitstamp order lifecycle:
+And here's an example of Bitstamp order lifecycle:
 ```
 order_created order={ order_type: 0,
   bitstamp   price: 6344.08,